ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 ### FortiGate Virtual Appliance on the Security and Compliance Readiness Bundle
 {: #fortinetvm_considerations-installvalues-scb}

-On the Security and Compliance Readiness Bundle, you can install FortiGate Virtual Appliance on the edge services cluster.
+On the Security and Compliance Readiness Bundle, you can install FortiGate Virtual Appliance on the edge gateway cluster.

-* You can install FortiGate Virtual Appliance on edge services clusters with a 10 Gb or 25 Gb uplink speed.
+* You can install FortiGate Virtual Appliance on edge gateway clusters with a 10 Gb or 25 Gb uplink speed.
 * With a 10 Gb uplink speed, you can select a deployment size from FortiGate-VM02 up to FortiGate-VM32.
 The FortiGate-VM32 deployment size requires Cascade Lake 5218 or higher.
 * With a 25 Gb uplink speed, you can install FortiGate-VM16 or FortiGate-VM32.
 The FortiGate-VM32 deployment size requires Cascade Lake 5218 or higher.

 ### FortiGate Virtual Appliance on Regulated Workloads
 {: #fortinetvm_considerations-installvalues-regworkload}

-For Regulated Workloads, you can install FortiGate Virtual Appliance on the edge services cluster.
+For Regulated Workloads, you can install FortiGate Virtual Appliance on the edge gateway cluster.
 You can deploy the service for single-zone and multizone instances.

-* You can install FortiGate Virtual Appliance on edge services clusters with a 10 Gb or 25 Gb uplink speed.
+* You can install FortiGate Virtual Appliance on edge gateway clusters with a 10 Gb or 25 Gb uplink speed.
 * With a 10 Gb uplink speed, you can install FortiGate-VM16 on Cascade Lake 4210.
 * With a 25 Gb uplink speed, you can install FortiGate-VM16 or FortiGate-VM32.
 The FortiGate-VM32 deployment size requires Cascade Lake 5218 or higher.